800-450-6118

 Summary

 A carpal tunnel surgery scar is not just a surface reminder of your operation.
 There's also a lot of scar tissue below the skin - inside your wrist joint.
-In fact, that scar is far more extensive than the one on your skin.
+In fact, that inner scar is far more extensive than the one on your skin.
 Moreover, it’s a primary cause of complications as well as emotional and financial problems.

 Share by: